QasimK/qasimk.github.io/collections/_drafts/_computer_is_home.md

 * No disk encryption - using hardware disk encryption.
 * UEFI - for faster boot.
 * BTRFS - Snapshots.
+    * Definitely mount with noatime (unless you know you use an app that needs atime)
 * Swap partition (at end of disk) - BTRFS does not support swap files yet.
 End of Disk allows us to remove the partition one day.
 * Grub - supports BTRFS.
     * Compressed BTRFS?